wowitsjack/Simple-Audiobook-Builder-Linux/README.md

 - tqdm
 - humanfriendly
 - emoji
+- googlesearch-python
+- beautifulsoup4

 You can install these dependencies using pip:

-`pip install eyed3 pydub tqdm humanfriendly emoji`
+`pip install eyed3 pydub tqdm humanfriendly emoji googlesearch-python beautifulsoup4`

 **How It Works 💻**